tools4j/fix4j-assert/README.md

 fix4j-assert-codegen | Generates fix4j-assert FIX spec code from FIX xml specs/data-dictionaries.
 fix4j-assert-fixspec-50sp2 | fix4j-assert FIX spec code for the FIX-5.0SP2 data-dictionary.
 fix4j-assert-testcommon | Common library that fix4j-assert's own tests use.
 (You don't need to include this directly

-##How to use fix4j-assert modules
-###Is your application compatible with FIX 5.0 SP2?
-Remember that FIX versions are backwards compatible (well at least 5.0 SP2 is).
-So if your application is compatible with say FIX 4.2, then it should also be compatible with 5.0 SP2.
-If your application is NOT compatible with FIX 5.0 SP2, then you will need to generate fix4j-assert fix spec code from a valid FIX xml specification document.
-See this wiki page TODO.

-###Is your application compatible with a QuickFix peer?
-(Chances are the answer to this question is 'yes'.)
-If your application is NOT compatible with a QuickFix peer, then you will need to write an integration module, integrating your FIX engine of choice with fix4j-assert.
-See this wiki page TODO.

-**If the answer is 'yes' to both of these questions**, then simply configure your test to depend on **fix4j-assert-all**.